PatWalters/sdf_search/README.md

 To perform a substructure or similarity search, we use the `simsearch.py search` command.
 The syntax for searching is

-`sdf_search.py search [sub|sim] db_name query output`
+`sdf_search.py search [sub|sim|exact] db_name query output`

-In a hopefully intuitive way, you can specify `'sub'` to perform a substructure search or `'sim'` to perform a similarity search.
+In a hopefully intuitive way, you can specify `'sub'` to perform a substructure search, `'sim'` to perform a similarity search, or `'exact'` to perform an exact search.
 The `db_name` parameter is the same as the one used during the `build` phase.
 For example, if we created `ams.h5` and `ams.bdb`, the db_name would be `'ams'`.
-The argument `'query'` is a SMILES string for a similarity search or a SMARTS string for a substructure search.
+The argument `'query'` is a SMILES string for a similarity or exact search or a SMARTS string for a substructure search.
 To avoid errors, it's best to always quote this argument.
 The final argument, `'output',` specifies the output file name.
 The output file type, which can be `csv` or `sdf`, is determined by the file extension.